Bolt to carry Jamaica's flag at opening ceremony

 Bolt became one of the biggest names in sport after winning gold medals in the 100 metres, 200m and 4x100m relay at the Beijing Olympics four years ago, all in world record times.

-The 25-year-old's aura of invincibility has faded a little this year but his defence of the 100m title in particular is expected to be one of the highlights of the Games.
+The 25-year-old's aura of invincibility has faded a little this year but his defence of the 100m title in particular is expected to be one of the highlights of the game.

-The blue riband sprint takes place on August 5, the eve of the 50th anniversary of Jamaica's independence.

-"Everyone wants a win and would love to see a world record to say happy birthday to Jamaica," said Bolt.
-"I look forward to saying happy birthday to Jamaica."

 LONDON Newcastle United stayed top of the English Championship (second tier) as Jamaal Lascelles grabbed an 81st-minute equaliser to salvage a 2-2 draw at Norwich City on Tuesday.